-Helen Ballew, who directs The Headwaters Coalition on behalf of The Sisters of Charity of the Incarnate Word, lauded the research project, saying it should provide additional information to use as the sanctuary is restored.
+Helen Ballew, who directs The Headwaters at Incarnate Word on behalf of The Sisters of Charity of the Incarnate Word, lauded the research project, saying it should provide additional information to use as the sanctuary is restored.

 “These are test plots for our restoration work, and great hands-on, real world applications of field techniques for the students,” she said.